Registered Dietitian vs. Nutritionist: The Key Differences

 Requirements To Be a Registered Dietitian

-Bachelor’s Degree in Dietetics or Nutrition
+Earn a Bachelor’s Degree in Dietetics or Nutrition

 Supervised Internship or Coordinate Program Completion